temisu/ancient/README.md

   delta encoding i.e. "sampled mode"
 - File Imploder (and most of its clones)
 - Rob Northen compressors. supports all 3 modes.
-- Turbo Packer Wolfgang Mayerle.
+- Turbo Packer by Wolfgang Mayerle.
 - Supports opening XPK-encapsulated files.
 XPK decompressors supported are MASH, NONE and SQSH

 Some decompressors have tested better than others.
 Support for data verification is severely lacking in most formats.